 If the request is received so late that is unlikely the absentee ballot can be returned by mail in time to be considered for counting, the county auditor will enclose a statement to that effect with the absentee ballot.

 For primary and general elections, the ballots are mailed no later than 40 days before election day.
 For other elections, ballots are mailed to voters as soon as they are ready.

 With the ballot, the county auditor will include instructions on how to mark the ballot as well as how to return the ballot.

 Returning the Ballot

 You can return your voted absentee ballot by mail.
 Absentee ballots received in the county auditor's office by the time the polls close on election day are eligible for counting.
-Absentee ballots received after the polls close on election day must be postmarked by the Monday before election day or earlier and received in the county auditor’s office no later than noon on the Monday following the election.
+Absentee ballots received after the polls close on election day must be postmarked by the Monday before election day or earlier and received in the county auditor's office no later than noon on the Monday following the election.
 For school and some city and special elections, the return deadline may be earlier.
 Read the instructions sent with the ballot.

 Voted absentee ballots cannot be delivered to the polling place on election day.
 If you have not returned your absentee ballot on election day, you have the following options:

 - Deliver your voted absentee ballot to the county auditor's office before the polls close on election day,

 - Surrender your voted absentee ballot at the polls and vote a regular ballot, or

 - Vote a provisional ballot at the polls if you cannot surrender your voted absentee ballot.